CyberDefender369/RoboRex-Security-System/README.md

 # Description
-This Python project utlizes logical conditions, if statements, and data structures (list) to make a humorous security system.
+This Python project utilizes logical conditions, if statements, and data structures (list) to make a humorous security robot.
+The robot asks users their name and allows them to be added or removed from the security system.

 <h2>Language and Utilities Used</h2>